DRKWang/STA208_SPRING2020/readme.md

 - DNN on MNIST.ipynb
 - CNN on CIFAR_10.ipynb
 -
+## Implementations

 ## Results

+# 1. DNN with SVM v.s.
+DNN with softmax on MNIST

 The hyperparameters used in this project were manually assigned, and not through optimization.